AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/create-folder.md

     | US-West | (westus) |
     | EU-West | (northeurope) |
     | Australia | (australiaeast) |

+   **Note:** Other regions (such as Japan, India, etc.) are available for selection when creating a folder in AVEVA Connect, but AVEVA Data Hub only supports the three regions listed above.
+Therefore, when you activate the AVEVA Data Hub service for the folder, if you have chosen a region not in the list above you are prompted to select an alternative region from the list for the service.

 1. (Optional) Set a budget for Flex Credits for the folder.
 For more information, see [About Flex Credits](https://help.connect.aveva.com/#/home/767994/10/11).